 The Code has recommended that all resolutions at general meetings be voted by poll.
 However, having given due consideration to the time and costs involved for polling, the policy of the Company is that resolutions will only be put to vote by poll where the registered proxies for any resolution are below that of the minimum approval number required to approve such resolutions.
 Polling will be conducted, whenever validly demanded at general meetings.
-The Company shall announce the detailed results of the poll conducted at its general meetings showing the number of votes casted for and against each resolution and the respective percentages.
+Further, the Company will implement compulsory polling for all resolutions in accordance with the new listing rule from its effective date of 1 August 2015.
+Detailed results of the poll conducted at its general meetings showing the number of votes casted for and against each resolution and the respective percentages shall be announced through SGXNET.